Skip to Content

 Next is arguably the most unique bottomless brunch Belfast has to offer – the Brunch Club!

-This crowd run a clatter of themed brunches, like ’90’s Baby Brunch’, ‘Emo Bottomless Brunch’ and ‘Abba Brunch’.
+This crowd run a clatter of themed brunches, like ’90’s Baby Brunch’, ‘Emo Bottomless Brunch’ and ‘Abba Brunch’ on set dates throughout the year.

 The ‘bottomless’ bit is pretty short, at just 1-hour, but there’s a decent mix of food (eggs benny, Nutella French toast and more) and the live entertainment gets great reviews online.